Moving up to secondary school

 6. How we allocate school places

 Step 1 - We look at the preferences made by our parents including grammar schools for qualified children.

 Step 2 - We tell other LAs about applications for their schools made by our parents.
 Other LAs tell us about applications for Buckinghamshire schools made by their parents.

 Step 3 - We put your child on the list for the schools on your application, in admission rules order.

-Step 4 - We allocate places up to the Admission Number for each of our schools.
+Step 4 - We allocate places up to the Admission Number (number of places available) for each of our schools.

 Step 5 - We tell other LAs which of their children can be offered places at our schools.
 Other LAs tell us which of our children can be offered places at their schools.

 Step 6 - It will be possible to allocate more than one place to many children.
 So, we keep the allocation for the school you listed higher on your application.
 Any other places are freed up for other children.

 Step 7 - Steps 4, 5 and 6 are repeated, until we have allocated everyone the highest preference that we can.

-Step 8 - On 1 March 2019 we let our parents know which school has been offered for their child.
+Step 8 - On 1 March 2021 we let our parents know which school has been offered for their child.
 Other LAs will write to their parents.
-Where we cannot offer a place that preference will be refused.
+Where we cannot offer a place, the preference for that school will be refused.